JessicaMegaro/CS350/README.md

 How did you make this project maintainable, readable, and adaptable?

 This project was fairly simple code and straight forward.
 I used functions that can be reused and are simply maintained.
+Using standard coding and commenting by industry standards is also important.